 The new adoption laws enacted in Uganda in 2016 resulted in a more difficult international adoption process.
 One of the main challenges for American families is meeting the residency requirement of fostering child in Uganda.
 The fostering of a prospective adoptive child is supervised by the Probationary District for one year minimum before an adoption can be approved by the Ugandan authorities.
 The residency requirement however is not required for kinship adoptions.
 It can be waived by the Ugandan courts in special circumstances, such as serious medical issues or a second sibling adoption by the same adoptive parents.

 A Family in Bloom Adoption has established working relationships with personnel and a network in Uganda to facilitate the adoption process from Uganda.
 This includes three practicing adoption attorneys.
 In-country support staff can be cobbled in as needed.

-We are still taking Ugandan adoption cases for American families that fall into two categories:
+We are still taking Ugandan adoption cases for American families that fall into the following categories:

-- Kinship adoptions (extended family of the prospective adoptive parents).
+- Kinship adoptions adoptions (extended family of the prospective Ugandan-American adoptive parents),

 The visual impact of Uganda is powerful as well.
 One is struck by the vibrancy of colors that awaken the senses, cascades of blossoms covering the trees, the potpourri of fruit at market stands and brightly patterned clothing.